 As a sonographer, you’ll operate specialized equipment, using nonionizing, high-frequency sound waves to create images of a patient’s internal organs and tissues.
 You’ll perform the procedures for a variety of purposes—including creating images of an unborn child.

 With ARRT credentials in Sonography, you’ll have the knowledge and confidence to provide the highest levels of patient care.
 You’ll also have the skills to capture the best possible ultrasound images.

 EARN ARRT CREDENTIALS IN SONOGRAPHY

 The purpose of ARRT certification and registration in Sonography is to recognize individuals who are qualified to perform the role of a sonographer.
-To earn ARRT certification and registration in this discipline, you'll either use our primary eligibility pathway or our postprimary eligibility pathway.
-Whether you're a student, looking for educational programs, or already an R.T., below are the resources you'll need to get started.
+To earn ARRT certification and registration in this discipline, you'll use our primary eligibility pathway.
+Whether you're a student looking for educational programs or just beginning to explore career options, below are the resources you'll need to get started.

 REVIEW OUR REQUIREMENTS

 Earning ARRT certification and registration in Sonography is challenging, yet very achievable.
 It will take time and commitment—but your hard work will pay off.
 Learn more about the requirements you'll need to meet along the way, including those in education, ethics, and examination.

 explains the coursework and clinical procedures that you'll need to complete

 - Examination Content Specifications: outlines the topics that appear on our Sonography exams